joehalloran/sql-coursework/README.md

 This could be answered using the following queries.

 ```
-SELECT COUNT(postcode) from surgery where postcode like "n17%"
+SELECT COUNT(postcode)
+FROM surgery
+WHERE postcode LIKE "n17%";
 +-----------------+
 | COUNT(postcode) |
 +-----------------+